vrnt-seethrough/kmsu-docs/bdd-utility-suite.md

 Performs the last executed UI search against the API and returns the expanded data (first node only).

+###fetchLastQueryItems( callback )

+Performs the last executed UI search against the API and returns information about the matched results.

 So far the included properties are limited to:

 | Property | Examples | Description |